 So we have learned that magnesium is not usually deficient in soil but what harm can it do in using it?
 So many gardeners swear by it!

 Excessive levels of magnesium sulphate can cause salt injury to plants.
 Unnecessary use of Epsom salt will not result in better plant growth but can actually make growth worse.
+I received one comment about Epsom Salt not being sodium.
+The term salt is used in chemistry and does not always pertain to sodium being involved.
+In science a salt injury is equated to a negative effect of chemicals.
+As stated before, Epsom Salt is a chemical compound.

 Overuse of magnesium sulfate has been linked to reduced root colonization of beneficial microbes such as nitrogen-fixing bacteria.
 Also excessive amounts of soil magnesium can release aluminum from the soil, making this toxic metal available to plants and aquatic systems. (and if we eat those plants it is a possible problem for us)